-A. Sections of the Greenway in each municipality are lighted which will allow for 24-hour use (see question above).
-However, other segments of the Greenway will have regulated hours of operation that are yet to be determined.
+A. Sections of the Greenway in each municipality are lighted (see question above) which will allow for 24-hour use .
+However, other segments of the Greenway may have regulated hours of operation that are yet to be determined.
 Weather, frequency of use and public safety will all be factors in determining what areas will be open or closed and the hours of use.
-Generally, there are no plans for snow removal on the multi-use path, and some sections of the path can be flooded when the Ohio River rises in winter and spring.

 Q. Where are the public restrooms along the Greenway?

 A. Currently, permanent public restrooms are limited to Clarksville’s Ashland Park (Milepoint 1.25) and New Albany’s Amphitheatre (Milepoint 6.5), but these facilities may not be open in winter.
 Facilities are also available inside the interpretive center at the Falls of the Ohio State Park (Milepoint 2.0).
 Portable restrooms are utilized for special events in each community.
 There are several restaurants and public businesses in Jeffersonville within and adjacent to the Greenway Corridor, and also in downtown New Albany approximately one block away from the multi-use path, accessible at East 6th Street or the Amphitheatre.

 Q. Who will maintain the completed Greenway?

 A. Each municipality is responsible for maintaining its constructed segments of the Greenway.
 Maintenance is provided by a combination of parks departments, flood control districts, public works departments, and the Indiana Department of Natural Resources.